 This feta dip can be prepared ahead of time of course and it will be used in several dishes in your Christmas dinner menu:

 As a dip served with vegetables on a luscious cheese board.

 As the basic ingredient for the salad dressing.

 As a spread for your crostini.

-You see what I am talking about?
-I highly recommend this dip.
+Do you see what I am talking about?
 It is so insanely easy to make, so versatile and it is certainly going to make a difference.

 The rest of the ingredients are easy to find.
 Pear and raisins for sweetness, delicate prosciutto for saltiness, shredded carrot and pomegranate extra flavor and color.